trane-project/trane-project.github.io/src/concepts.md

 When presented an exercise, a user performs it and assigns it a score signifying their mastery of the task.
-The scores range from one to five, with one meaning the skill is just being introduced (e.g. reading a section of a music score and figuring out the notes and movements required to play it) and five meaning complete mastery of the material (e.g. effortlessly playing the section and improvising on it).
+The scores range from one to five, with one meaning the skill is just being introduced (e.g., reading a section of a music score and figuring out the notes and movements required to play it) and five meaning complete mastery of the material (e.g., effortlessly playing the section and improvising on it).